srwang/srwang.github.io/ttt.md

 		-maybe check if every div inside array has the same id, then if index one of each has the same id, then diagonal -if someone has won, change win = true, store who won

--fix calc win function and, message "AI wins" -refactor code including wins code
+-add selector for how many
 -fix wins messages ontop, in message box, and change so that the text changes when a restored game loads

 EXTRA:
--style css (add skeleton, etc)
--animate comp move so there is a time lapse
--create message boxes for player wins with text on top -change images for boxes
+-create selectors for user to choose type of game and choose board size -change the score display
+-fix rest of css on board
 -change css based on how many boxes
--add media query
+-add hover and animate
+-change images for boxes
 -refactor code